-Few things upset coaches faster than players complaining.
-When a person complains, they focus everything on themselves, not thinking about the other players, or the fact that the coach’s job is to help them win.
-They must trust the coach to do what is best for the team.
+Few things upset people faster than other people complaining.
+When a person complains, they are focusing everything on themselves and not thinking about others.
+They must trust those in charge to do what is best for them.
 When it comes to our relationship with God, the same is true.
 God is more interested in our character than our comfort.
 When we complain, we are saying that God is not doing what is best for us.
 We need to trust Him.
-Are you complaining about something in your life?
+What in your life have you been complaining about?

 1 Kings 18:1-46